About the Powderchasers

 As a New England transplant, Paul can be found chasing fresh POW at Sunday River or Okemo.
 When time permits, Paul has been known to make a last minute POW trip to Utah and can be found cruising the slopes of Snowbird with his daughter and Powderchaser Steve.
 During the off-season Paul loves to waterski, fish and mountain bike at his home base on Cape Cod.

 Powderchasers welcomes Meredith Brynn to the team as our Brand Coordinator.
 Meredith will be an

 integral part of our marketing and branding department.
-Her main focus will be: public relations, corporate
+Her main focus will be: public relations,

 communications, market research and developing creative artwork.